syedhamza321/Web-dev-project-pythex/README.md

 # Web-dev-project-pythex
 A fully static, interactive learning platform for mastering HTML, CSS, and JavaScript.
 Featuring live, in-browser code editors that allow users to write, test, and preview front-end code instantly, bridging the gap between reading documentation and writing real code.

+Important note: This is only a layout; brand assets are not available for commercials.